 There are 3 main steps in the process of idea evaluation.
 Problem - the success of the final product depends on how well it helps end-users resolve their problems.
 You have to clearly understand what kind of problem you want to solve with your business.
 Solution - how your startup is going to resolve the problem.
 It is crucial to find out what challenges experience the target audience and then use whatever is necessary to solve those problems.
 Reason - this is an explanation of why your solution will work.
 It is a reason why customers will choose your product/service over anyone else.
 Note that evaluating your startup idea is a crucial step in your new business development.

-We hope that the article will be helpful for you.
+We hope that the article will be helpful to you.
 In case you still have any questions or suggestions feel free to contact us and we gladly assist you in any inquiries.